2022 Kazakh presidential election: Political reforms

-Äuesbaev called for changing Kazakhstan's system of government from a presidential to a semi-presidential republic with the lower chamber Mäjilis being responsible for the formation of a cabinet, abolition of the Senate leading to a unicameral Parliament, increased mandates in the Mäjilis with its MP seats elected 50% proportionally and 50% from single-member districts.
+Äuesbaev called for changing Kazakhstan's system of government from a presidential to a semi-presidential republic with the lower chamber Mäjilis being responsible for the formation of a cabinet, abolition of the Senate leading to a unicameral Parliament, increased mandates in the Mäjilis with its deputy seats elected 50% proportionally and 50% from single-member districts.

 Qajyken promised to decentralise the Kazakh government by allowing for direct elections of akims at all levels and proposed for every rural village to have its own separate legislative bodies.
 He also suggested for the position of Prime Minister be fully abolished and leave the President with more decision-making powers over the ministerial cabinet.

 Dairabaev stressed the need for greater representation of mass media, opposition leaders, public figures, and cultural, scientific and educational figures in politics and government.

 Abden proposed to create the Ministry of Family and Demography, citing a lack of communication between "competent departments".